loskutov/vim-input-latex/README.md

 available on lower Vim versions, see below for more details.

 The following sections provide details on these features.
-The complete documentation is provided by calling `:help julia-vim` from within Vim.
+The complete documentation is provided by calling `:help vim-input-latex` from within Vim.

 ### LaTeX-to-Unicode via Tab key